 Host a puppy playdate

-Before your four-legged guests arrive, make sure you have a few extra water bowls on hand and that you haven’t left anything in the yard – like tools, for example – so that the pups can romp around safely.
+Before your four-legged guests arrive, make sure you have a few extra water bowls on hand and that you haven’t left anything in the yard (like tools or piles of poop, for example) so that the pups can romp around safely.

 Invest in interactive toys

-Tip: Have a few interactive toys on hand for rainy days when your furry friend can get plenty of brain exercise until the sun comes back out.
+Pro tip: Have a few interactive puzzles on hand for rainy days when your furry friend can get plenty of brain exercise until the sun comes back out.

 Visit dog-friendly shops

 Need to run errands?
 Before you go, check to see if the places you’re going are pet friendly.
 If they are, it can be a great moderate exercise and training opportunity to have your dog keep you company while you’re out and about.